KooShnoo/jsproj/README.md

 ### Write code!
 Use the monaco code editor from VSCode to solve a variety of programmeng challenges, ranging from baby mode to Einstein mode.
-### Get tips!
-Program alongside
-a pet who will give you helpful tips when you struggle.
 ### Watch your pokémon!
-Watch your pokémon as you program!
+Program alongside a pokémon pet who will watch you when you struggle.
+### Get feedback!
+Read the errors that the tests provide to help see why your code won't work.

 ## Mockup
 ![mockup](https://i.postimg.cc/CMHmbDxZ/Screenshot-2023-12-13-at-17-35-09.png)